noaione/spotilava/README.md

 I cannot fix this currently since this is most likely a failure from `librespot-python` itself.
 You can just start the server again to see if it's works.

-3. Spotify would froze at `Created new session! device_id xxxxxxxxx` and not finished connecting.
+3. ~~Spotify would froze at `Created new session! device_id xxxxxxxxx` and not finished connecting.~~

-This problem is unknown to me currently, this would also make your terminal (in Windows?) cannot be stopped, you need to close the whole terminal.

-Just rerun the `app.py` again and see if it would froze at that section again.
+This problem might be fixed at commit [`d1f951f`](https://github.com/noaione/spotilava/commit/d1f951f92cad198a784aa32109822f0701817174) since the upstream `librespot-python` fixes the freezing if the previous auth failed, or the client is not disconnected properly.

 ## License